 - 4 cups water

-- 4 medium-to-large red potatoes roughly cubed (leave skins on)
+- 4 medium-to-large red potatoes roughly diced (leave skins on)

 - 1 dash Italian seasoning